MohameddEzzatt/multimodal-emotion-recognition-reproducibility/README.md

 All preprocessing, fusion, and evaluation procedures were implemented under fixed random seeds (42) to ensure deterministic and reproducible behavior across runs.

 ---

+# Citation

+If you use this repository or reproduce the experiments presented in this work, please cite the associated manuscript.

+---